Overlooked Best Practice For B2B Case Studies: Know Your Objectives & Audience

 You should first think through the role the case studies will play in driving engagement and sales.
 Why?
-Your approach to the customer interview as well as to the content may be completely different if you decide you want to use the case study to generate new leads, versus to help Sales give engaged prospective buyers or influencers detailed examples.
+Because your approach to the customer interview, as well as to the content, may be completely different if you decide you want to use the case study to generate new leads (versus to help Sales give engaged prospective buyers or influencers detailed examples).

 Here are two sample objectives with best practices to help you approach case study development.

 Case studies can be a fantastic hook, but in-depth reading material may not be as useful in early stages because:

 - The reader may not yet feel connected with your brand or

 - People may not be inclined to read in-depth content when doing initial research.

 If the purpose of the case study is to generate new leads or drive an immediate CTA, I have found that short and to-the-point or Q&A-styled case studies (with a few compelling data points and a good visual layout) are more effective for folks who just wants general validation that you can solve their problems.

 Objective 2: Engage prospects further down the funnel

 If the goal is to engage prospects who are in decision-making mode, more data and detail about your customers’ experiences and successes may be helpful.
 But even then, it’s important to consider the user experience for consuming such content.
 You still need to consider the best story and delivery method based on your target buyer’s persona and decision-making process to get a good return on investment.

 The point is…